Kotambail-Hegde/Masquerade-Emulator/README.md

 ![WIN32API](https://github.com/Kotambail-Hegde/Masquerade-Emulator/assets/29670073/8eede049-9db3-48e7-bf88-495378edf06d)

-In non-windows (and windows) based platforms, for now, only the internal menu-window is supported (whatever features not available via the internal menu-bar should be accessible via the CONFIG.ini)
+In non-windows (and windows) based platforms, for now, only the internal menu-window is supported (whatever features not available via the internal menu-window should be accessible via the CONFIG.ini)

 ![RetroMode](https://github.com/Kotambail-Hegde/Masquerade-Emulator/assets/29670073/d4a42d78-6264-4bf3-b574-fab219ee88bc)